MartinGeisse/grumpyrest/doc/roadmap.md

   * record with extra keys as Map<>
   * discriminated union
   * Instant (seconds / milli)
+* When parsing the request body, store the intermediate `JsonElement` to allow deserializing multiple times and/or logging the body without parsing the JSON syntax again

 ## Features I might add if there is demand and they can be defined well enough